djalbat/necessary/README.md

     // returns -1
 ```

-* The `patch()` function will append the given element to the first array argument the first time that the test callback function returns a truthy value:
+* The `patch()` function will append the given element to the first array argument the first time that the callback function returns a truthy value:

 ```
 patch([1, 2, 0, -1, -2], 4, (element, index) => {